SixArm/iso-high-level-structure/article-4-context-of-the-organization/index.md

 This summary is by OpenAI ChatGPT.

+Requires organizations to understand and define the internal and external issues that affect their ability to achieve the intended outcomes of the management system.
+It emphasizes identifying relevant interested parties (such as customers, regulators, or employees) and understanding their needs and expectations.
+The article also calls for clearly determining the scope of the management system and ensuring that it aligns with the organization’s strategic direction.
+By establishing this contextual foundation, Article 4 ensures that the management system is tailored to the organization's unique circumstances and is strategically integrated into its operations.

 ## Purpose

 **Article 4: Context of the Organization** is a foundational section in all ISO management system standards under the **High-Level Structure (HLS)**.
 Its primary purpose is to help organizations **understand their internal and external environment** before developing or improving their management system.